|PDH Online Course Description||PDH Units/

 Vincent D. Reynolds, MBA, PE

-High Occupancy Toll (HOT) lanes are a used to help assuage the traffic congestion on highways, even when High Occupancy Vehicle (HOV) lanes are available.
+High Occupancy Toll (HOT) lanes are used to help assuage the traffic congestion on highways, even when High Occupancy Vehicle (HOV) lanes are available.
 During peak hours HOV lane use can be low with available capacity that could be used to reduce congestion on the general purpose lanes.

 This 4 hour course will discuss the several issues related to implementing HOT lanes including technical and operational issues.
 It will provide useful information to determine if HOT lanes should be used and how to implement them within the highway system.